hmyan90/MediaRefreshTools/README.md

     Specifies for which platform you need to download dynamic update.

 -product <String>
     Specifies for Windows product you need to download dynamic update.
+Only support "Windows 10" for now.

 -version <String>
-    Specifies for Windows version you need to download dynamic update.
+    Specifies for Windows Media version you need to download dynamic update.
+Default value is "1809".

--releaseMonth <String>
+-duReleaseMonth <String>
     Specifies month of release of Dynamic Updates, it should be current month if you want to get latest DU.
+Default value is current month.

 -showLinksOnly
     Specifies you only want to see download links of DU, but won't actually download them.